cse-labs/res-edge-labs/labs/gitops-argo-cd.md

 # redeploy IMDb
 # will return 204 No Content
+### todo - should we move this to after we get GitOps, heartbeat, and redis deployed?
 ds set-expression --id 3 --expression /g/stores

 # update GitOpsRepo and Branch